Chart Color Schemes

 Employment

-Loxton Surrounds has a balanced workforce comprising white and blue collar jobs across diverse sectors, with an unemployment rate of 2.6%.
-As of June 2025929 residents are employed while the unemployment rate is 2.0% lower than Rest of SA's rate of 4.6%.
+Loxton Surrounds has a balanced workforce with both white and blue collar jobs, diverse sector representation, and an unemployment rate of 2.6% as of June 2025.
+In this month, 929 residents were employed while the unemployment rate was 2.0% lower than Rest of SA's rate of 4.6%.

-Workforce participation stands at 58.0%, compared to Rest of SA's 54.1%.
-Dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and manufacturing.
-The area specializes in agriculture, forestry & fishing, with an employment share three times the regional level.
-Conversely, accommodation & food employs just 2.0% of local workers, below Rest of SA's 7.0%.
+The workforce participation rate was 58.0%, slightly higher than Rest of SA's 54.1%.
+Dominant employment sectors included agriculture, forestry & fishing, health care & social assistance, and manufacturing.
+Notably, agriculture, forestry & fishing employed 3 times the regional average in Loxton Surrounds.
+Conversely, accommodation & food services employed only 2.0% of local workers, lower than Rest of SA's 7.0%.

-Many residents may commute elsewhere for work based on Census data.
-Over the year to June 2025, labour force levels decreased by 2.3%, employment fell by 3.2%, leading to a 1.0 percentage point rise in unemployment.
-By contrast, Rest of SA saw an employment decline of 1.2%, labour force growth of 0.1%, and a 1.2 percentage point increase in unemployment.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
-Applying these projections to Loxton Surrounds' employment mix suggests local growth of approximately 4.5% over five years and 10.6% over ten years.
+Many residents commute elsewhere for work based on Census data analysis.
+In the year ending June 2025, labour force decreased by 2.3% and employment fell by 3.2%, leading to a 1.0 percentage point rise in unemployment rate.
+By comparison, Rest of SA saw an employment decline of 1.2%, labour force growth of 0.1%, and a 1.2 percentage point increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 indicate that overall employment is projected to grow by 6.6% over five years and 13.7% over ten years.
+However, applying these projections to Loxton Surrounds' specific employment mix suggests local growth of approximately 4.5%% over five years and 10.6% over ten years.

 Frequently Asked Questions - Employment